 – Why people often change rapidly when around the right person.

-A “soulmate” in Continuism is not a romantic ideal, but a co-aligned identity whose presence resonates with and accelerates your alignment and vice versa.
-This is identity synergy, not destiny, and it is observable through behavior and outcomes.
-Romantic "soulmates" are still possible, just not the only expression.
+When two aligned individuals meet there can be a strong connection and bond between them since both identities can be rooted in similar narratives, beliefs, and behaviors.
+These attributes can also describe a widely known persona of a “soulmate” to some.
+However, a soulmate in Continuism is not strictly a romantic ideal or counterpart, but a co-aligned identity whose presence resonates with and accelerates your alignment.
+At its core this is identity synergy, not destiny, and it is observable through behavior and outcomes.
+And while romantic “soulmates” are still possible, they are not the only expression of this.

 Identity requires stability.
 Continuism holds that emotional regulation is the internal climate that determines whether alignment is possible: